Sow indoors from late winter to mid-spring – an early start will give you an earlier crop.

 More info on Grey mould

-Ones left to ripen to a pleasing and flavoursome red colour will suppress more fruit production, but cannot be avoided for best colour and flavour, and for the best fruits for drying.
+Leaving chillies to ripen fully (usually to red) will suppress further fruit production.
+But that can’t be avoided if you want the richest colour and flavour, and the best fruits for drying.

-Nigel Slater offers up this Spiced pork patties in lettuce leaves.
+Nigel Slater uses chillies in his delicious spiced pork patties in lettuce leaves.

 F1 Hybrid, bullet shaped 7cm long green fruit, ripening to red.
 Makes a good pot grown compact greenhouse grown plant 18 to 24 inches high, Hot fiery flavour, 80,000 units on Scoville scale.

 Cayenne type, 15cm/6in long tapering fruits, green turning to red when ripe.
 More cold tolerant than most.
 Height of plant 50cm/20inches.
 30,000 to 50,000 SHU's

 Small, bullet shaped to long thin fruits, up to 200 carried on the plant.
 Green to red when ripe.Height of plant, 70cm/20".
 50,000 to 70,000 SHU's.

 Early large fruiting, with a hint of citrus in the flavour.Gets hotter as it matures.
 10cm long fruit.
 Green , mild, then yellow, meduim heat, then red, hot.Height of plant 60 cm's.
 Ranges from 5,000 to 15,000 SHU's.

 Compact plant, small fruits, 2.5cm/1" long.
 Fruit green to lilac to purple to orange to red, all on plant at same time so very colourfull.
 Heavy cropper, of oval upright fruit held above foliage.
 Needs 18to 25 degrees C to germinate.
 20,000 to 30,000 SHU's.